Rdg 500 Classroom Literacy Instruction (3)

 Rdg 623 Practicum: Differentiated Instruction and Coaching, 5-12 (3-6)

 Involves an intense small group inquiry with youth.
 Graduate students teach a small group, document and assess students¿ literacy learning, and analyze instructional interactions drawing on theories of literacy development.
 Emphasis includes creating contexts for inquiry, text selection, responsive reading and writing instruction, and engaging with families.
 Graduate students develop communities of professional practice as they engage as responsive literacy coaches, analyzing teaching interactions, and offering reflections and possibilities for future instruction.
 Prerequisite: Rdg 600 or 601.

 Rdg 625 Integrated Literacy Instruction, B-6 (3)

 Theory and practice of integrated literacy instruction.
-Topics include: historical perspectives on integrated language arts, and between language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy programs.
+Topics include: historical perspectives on integrated language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy progress.

 Rdg 630 (Tap 630) The Development of Literate Thought: Social and Historical Roots (3)